Daksh-404/MLH-Web3-BUILD-NEAR/README.md

 4. [9-12 weeks]: Developing and embedding the entire front-end on NEAR, and removing Voiceflow’s UI/UX renderer.

 We will be using our 20,000 NEAR Horizon Credits to create a liquidity pool😅😅and would like to integrate it into the ecosystem as an automated market maker(AMM).
 The marking will be against Ethereum - ETH/NEAR Liquidity Pool.

+## ❤️ Team
+-Daksh Gupta - 4th year undergraduate at Netaji Subhas University of Technology.
+Have previously worked as a software engineering intern at Google.
+Noob😅in Blockchain technologies, but curious enough!
+Have been involved with 2 startups in the past in the education and social networking domain respectively.

+-Pranay Kothari -4th year undergraduate at Netaji Subhas University of Technology.
+Have previously worked as a software engineering intern at JPMC London.
+Bagged the ETH Fellowship '23, and have worked with many developers in the web3 ecosystem.